 ESA HOLSTEIN – M. Macduff Esa comes from Finland.
 In Frankfurt he took up improvisational theatre workshops at the Theatre Language Studio (TLS) where he was also involved in projects such as Play in a Day, the Staged Reading Series and a course on the Meisner Technique.
 He has also had voice/performance coaching with Stage & Voice Frankfurt.
 Esa has played in productions at the IkB Frankfurt and the Bockenheimer Theaterensemble, and most recently in the German production of Flemming – An American Thriller at the Volksbühne Bad Homburg.
 This season he premiered with Shakespeare Frankfurt in An Enemy of the People in the role of Billing.

-TRACEY GREY – Producer; King Duncan, Mentieth At an early age Tracey trained at the Guildford School of Acting and has gathered a wealth of experience in theatre, film and voice performance.
-She works in Frankfurt as a theatre/voice coach and voice artist and most recently she relaunched her cabaret show All Woman.
-In 2015 she established Shakespeare Frankfurt together with PJ Escobio and in 2017 played the role of Malvolio in Twelfth Night. www.traceygrey.com Foto: Jenny Mayfield
+TRACEY GREY – Producer/ King Duncan/ Mentieth At an early age Tracey trained at the Guildford School of Acting and has gathered a wealth of experience in theatre, film and voice performance.
+She works in Frankfurt as a theatre/voice coach and voice artist and most recently relaunched her cabaret show All Woman.
+In 2015 she established Shakespeare Frankfurt together with PJ Escobio and in 2017 played the role of Malvolio in Twelfth Night.
+Foto: Jenny Mayfield

 JACQUELINE TEEGARDEN – Malcolm Jacqueline has a degree in theatre from the University of Minnesota, Mankato.
 She loves working in the garden where she can combine her love of theatre and nature.
 An experienced actress in many areas of performance and production, for Shakespeare Frankfurt she has played a range of roles in The Tempest, Twelfth Night and last summer as Hermia in A Midsummer Night’s Dream.
 Jacqueline is excited to be performing in Macbeth with such wonderful people!
 Photo credit: Leanne Maksin

 SARA JONES – Witch Sara has been seen seen on the Shakespeare Frankfurt stage for a few years now.
 In 2016 she first played Antonia in a production of The Tempest, then Olivia in Twelfth Night.
-In 2017 Titania/Egea in A Midsummer Night’s Dream, Mayor Stockman in Ibsens‘ An Enemy of the People and Desdamona in our ongoing production of Othello.
+In 2017 Titania/Egea in A Midsummer Night’s Dream, Mayor Stockman in Ibsens‘ An Enemy of the People and Desdamona in this season’s Othello.
 Favourite previous roles include Louise in Rocket Man, Patti Levaco in Kimberly Akimbo, Theresa in Circle Mirror Transformation, Ophelia in Hamlet, Veronica Novak in God of Carnage, Ann Deever in All My Sons and Annelle in Steel Magnolias.